-Admission requirements include the following:
+Admission requirements for the Bachelor of Arts in Christian Ministry program include the following:

-- submission of official transcripts of all previous college or university courses completed to date; - completion of at least 56 transferable credit hours from a regionally-accredited institution(s) of higher learning with a grade of "C-" or better for each course; - an overall GPA of 2.00 or higher (on a 4.00 scale) for all previous college or university coursework completed to date (an applicant with a GPA less than 2.00 may apply for probationary admittance); - completion of an online application and Registration Agreement Form.
+- submission of official transcripts of all previous college or university courses completed to date; - completion of at least 56 transferable credit hours from a regionally-accredited institution(s) of higher

+- learning with a grade of "C-" or better for each course: - an overall GPA of 2.00 or higher (on a 4.00 scale) for all previous college or university coursework completed to date (an applicant with a GPA less than 2.00 may apply for probationary admittance); - completion of an online application and Registration Agreement Form.

-Students must complete the following MVNU courses or equivalent transfer courses before progressing into the remainder of the Christian Ministry program: BIBL1003 (Old Testament History and Literature), BIBL1013 (New Testament History and Literature), and COMM1023 (Public Speaking).
+Students must complete and receive a minimum final grade of "C-" for each the following MVNU courses or equivalent transfer courses before progressing into the remainder of the Christian Ministry program: BIBL1003 (Old Testament History and Literature), BIBL1013 (New Testament History and Literature), and COMM1023 (Public Speaking).

-Applicants from countries and US territories in which English is not the primary language must also provide recent evidence of proficiency in English by scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; or scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50.
+Applicants from foreign countries and U.S. territories must also provide recent evidence of proficiency in English by: 1) scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; 2) scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50; or 3) scoring 6.0 or above on the IELTS (International English Language Testing System).
 All tests of English proficiency must have been taken in the last two years to be considered for acceptance.

 College-level courses from regionally-accredited institutions will be evaluated for transfer credit; credit is granted only if applicable grades were obtained.
-Equivalence of course content and transfer credit is determined by the GPS Ministry Program Coordinator.
+Equivalence of course content and transfer credit is determined by the Program Coordinator.

-,0
+Flogram Cumculum

-Biblical Hermeneutics 3
+BIBL-2013 Biblical Hermeneutics 3

-Life and Letters of Paul 3
+BIBL-3043 Life and Letters of Paul 3

-Pentateuch 3
+BIBL-3083 Pentateuch 3

-Christian Heritage II 3
+CHHT-3053 Christian Heritage II 3

-Student Success Strategies 1
+ITDS-2061 Student Success Strategies 1

-Spiritual Formation and 3
+MINS-2013 Spiritual Formation and Discipleship 3

-Discipleship

-Educational and Family 3
+MINS-3023 Educational and Family Ministries 3

-Ministries

-Mission and Evangelism 3
+MINS-3033 Mission and Evangelism 3

-Preaching and Worship 3
+MINS-3043 Preaching and Worship 3

-Missional Church Leadership 3
+MINS-4013 Missional Church Leadership 3

-Pastoral Theology and 3
+MINS-4053 Pastoral Theology and 3

 Practice

-Christian Theology I 3
+THEO-4003 Christian Theology I 3

-Christian Theology II 3
+THEO-4013 Christian Theology II 3

-Biblical Hermeneutics Life and Letters of Paul Pentateuch Christian Heritage II Student Success Strategies Spiritual Formation and Discipleship Educational and Family Ministries Mission and Evangelism Preaching and Worship Missional Church Leadership Pastoral Theology and Practice Christian Theology I